mfarache/jekyll-now/_posts/2019-6-24-Traceability-microservices-Micronoaut.md

 ---
 layout: post
-title: Distributed configuration and tracing with Micronaut ( Building microservices - Part 2)
+title: Building microservices with Micronaut (Part 1)
 tags: [ Micronaut, microservices, consul, zipkin ]
 ---

 The second post around microservices with [Micronaut framework][1] will explore **distributed configuration**, **distributed tracing** and **server side events**

 ![_config.yml]({{ site.baseurl }}/images/MICRONAUT-LOGO.png)

-# Progressing with our previous microservice example

 We will pick it up from where we left in our previous post.
 We used a beer bar context to introduce our microservices.